Chicago Fire FC: Raising the Bar for Wellness and Performance

 Fireground Parallel:

 Firefighters face comparable metabolic demands with far less structure.
-Long shifts, heat exposure, disrupted sleep, and stress compound quickly.
+Long shifts, heat exposure, sleep disruption, and stress compound quickly.

 The reality around poor nutrition is sobering: